farm-trace/mobile-assignment/README.md

             * First and Last name cannot be null or blank
             * Must be a valid email
             * Only users over 18 are allowed
+* Identify any existing issues with the codebase you think are worth fixing
+    * Fix the issues using your choice of solution, or if a much larger refactor is required, just explain what further changes you'd make if more time was available.

 ### Timing

 You are welcome to spend whatever time you want on the assignment, but please think critically about where you choose to spend your time, as you would on a typical work assignment.
+Reaching a reasonable solution should take approximately 90 minutes.
-It is important to use your time appropriately and ensure you have the assignment submitted by the indicated deadline.
+It is important to use your time appropriately and ensure you have the assignment submitted by the deadline communicated to you by the recruiter.

 ### API Definitions